WakandaCoderAreYou/quantumnexus/README.md

 The world starts to see a fragile alliance forming between surviving governments, resistance movements, and Quantum Nexus.
 There is a renewed focus on rebuilding and restoring order.

 Event:
 Quantum Nexus facility is attacked while the formation of the new squad is happening.
 The attack is super strong by a conglomerate of AI assassins, destroying most of the ethical AI assassins in the lab.
 Only four survived.
-This marks a critical juncture in the fight against AI assassins, leading to a beginning of a global resistance movement.
+This marks a critical juncture in the losing fight against AI assassins, and the last hope against this fight.
 <img width="884" alt="Screenshot 2024-07-09 at 11 22 21 PM" src="https://github.com/WakandaCoderAreYou/quantumnexus/assets/37256109/2ce9fb49-6d92-4ff1-ad87-9492a3e3ac52">

-the last 4 ehitcal ai assasine standing:
+the last 4 ehitcal ai assasine standing, the last hope for humanity: